upf-gti/SignON-realizer/docs/InstructionsBML.md

     "relax": 0.3,
     "end": 0.4,

-    "handshape": "flat", //string from the handshape table
+    "handshape": "FLAT", //string from the handshape table

     // optionals
-    "secondHandshape": "flat", //string from the handshape table "thumbshape": "touch", //string from thumbshape table. if not present, the predefined thumbshape for the handshape will be used
+    "secondHandshape": "FLAT", //string from the handshape table "thumbshape": "TOUCH", //string from thumbshape table. if not present, the predefined thumbshape for the handshape will be used
-    "secondThumbshape": "touch", // string from thumbshape table.
+    "secondThumbshape": "TOUCH", // string from thumbshape table.
 Applied to secondHandshape "tco": 0.3, // number [0,1].
 Thumb Combination Opening from the Hamnosys specification "secondtco": 0.3, // number [0,1].
 Thumb Combination Opening from the Hamnosys specification.
 Applied to secondHandshape

-    "mainBend": "hooked", // bend applied to selected fingers from the default handshapes.
+    "mainBend": "HOOKED", // bend applied to selected fingers from the default handshapes.
 Basic handshapes and ThumbCombination handshapes behave differently.
 Value from the bend table
-    "secondMainBend": "hooked", // mainbend applied to secondHandshape "bend1": "099", // overrides any other bend applied for this handshape for this finger. bend1=thumb, bend2=index, and so on.
+    "secondMainBend": "HOOKED", // mainbend applied to secondHandshape "bend1": "099", // overrides any other bend applied for this handshape for this finger. bend1=thumb, bend2=index, and so on.
 The value is one from the bend table
     "mainSplay": 0.5, // number [-1,1].
 Separates laterally fingers 2,4,5.
 Splay diminishes the more the finger is bent "splay1": 0.5, // number [-1,1].
 Sepparates laterally the specified finger.
 Splay diminishes the finger is bent. splay1=thumb, splay2=index, and so on